Tshepajev/fityk-libs-spectra-script/README.md

 	11. aqua
 	12. strawberry
 	13. ...
+If some peaks are coloured the same and are situated next to eachother because of peak location ordering, you can colour one of them white (snow).

 * Once the script took 5 minutes to process 1 experiment with 37 functions.
 When I quit Fityk and reopened it everything was about 5 times quicker.
 So if you think the script works absurdly slow, try to quit Fityk and reopen it (might have been something with RAM usage).